Photometer: Ritchie's photometer

 Ritchie's photometer depends upon equal illumination of surfaces.
 It consists of a box (a,b) six or eight inches long, and one in width and depth.
 In the middle, a wedge of wood (f,e,g) was angled upwards and covered with white paper.
 The user's eye looked through a tube (d) at the top of a box.
 The height of the apparatus was also adjustable via the stand (c).
 The lights to compare were placed at the side of the box (m, n)—which illuminated the paper surfaces so that the eye saw both surfaces at once.
 By changing the position of the lights, they were made to illuminate both surfaces equally, with the difference in intensity corresponding to the square of the difference in distance.

 Method of extinction of shadows

 This type of photometer depended on the fact that if a light throws the shadow of an opaque object onto a white screen, there is a certain distance that, if a second light is brought there, obliterates all traces of the shadow.

-Principle of photometers
+Operating principles

 Most photometers detect the light with photoresistors, photodiodes or photomultipliers.
 To analyze the light, the photometer may measure the light after it has passed through a filter or through a monochromator for determination at defined wavelengths or for analysis of the spectral distribution of the light.